webex/webex-js-sdk/packages/widget-message-meet/README-USAGE.md

 This widget supports the follow browsers:
 -   Current release of Chrome
--   Current releaes of Firefox
+-   Current release of Firefox
 -   Internet Explorer 11 or later

+## Contribute

+Please see [CONTRIBUTING.md](../../CONTRIBUTING.md) for more details.

+## License

+&copy; 2016 Cisco and/or its affiliates.
+All Rights Reserved.